The Time-Dependent Distribution of Optical Polarization Angle Changes in Blazars: Abstract

 \section{Abstract}

 At optical wavelengths, blazar \ac{evpa} rotations linked with gamma-ray activity have been the subject of intense interest and systematic investigation for over a decade.
 One difficulty in the interpretation of \ac{evpa} rotations is the inherent $180^\circ$~ambiguity in the measurements.
 It is therefore essential, when studying \ac{evpa} rotations, to ensure that the typical time-interval between successive observations -- i.e. the cadence -- is short enough to ensure that the correct modulo $180^\circ$ value is selected.
 This optimal cadence depends on the maximum intrinsic \ac{evpa} rotation speed in blazars, which is currently not known.
-In this paper we address the questions of (i) the upper limit of rotation speeds for rotations greater than $90^\circ$, (ii) the observation cadence required to detect such rotations, (iii) whether rapid rotations have been missed in \ac{evpa} rotation studies thus far, (iv) what fraction of data is affected by the ambiguity, and (v) how likely detected rotations are affected by the ambiguity.
+In this paper we address the following questions for the RoboPol sample: What range of rotation speeds for rotations greater than $90^\circ$ can we expect?
+What observation cadence is required to detect such rotations?
+Have rapid rotations been missed in \ac{evpa} rotation studies thus far?
+What fraction of data is affected by the ambiguity?
+And how likely are detected rotations affected by the ambiguity?
 We answer these questions with three seasons of optical polarimetric observations of a statistical sample of blazars sampled weekly with the RoboPol instrument and an additional season with daily observations.
-We model the distribution of \ac{evpa} changes on time scales from 1--3~days and estimate the fraction of changes exceeding $90^\circ$.
-We show that daily observations are necessary to measure $>96\%$ of optical \ac{evpa} variability in blazars correctly and that intra-day observations are needed to measure the fastest rotations that have been seen thus far.
+We model the distribution of \ac{evpa} changes on time scales from 1--30~days and estimate the fraction of changes exceeding $90^\circ$.
+We show that at least daily observations are necessary to measure $>96\%$ of optical \ac{evpa} variability in the RoboPol sample of blazars correctly and that intra-day observations are needed to measure the fastest rotations that have been seen thus far.